tujago/capstone/README.md

 ## Step 5: Complete Project Write Up

-Tools and Technologies
+### Tools and Technologies
-Python/Pandas for data analysis and processing Cassandra for storing data.
+Programming language - Python.
+It was chosen because it provides a huge number of libraries to work on Big Data, it is easy to use

+Library - Pandas was used because it can handle missing data, cleaning up the data and it supports multiple file formats.

+Database - Cassandra - was chosen as it is a perfect choise for handling a high volume of data with ease.
+As for the project we need fast wrties and reads only and the queries are known before modeling database - we do not need relational database.

-Data Update Frequency
+### Data Update Frequency
 Tables can be updated whenever a new source is identified.
 All tables should be update in an append-only mode.

-Future Design Considerations
+### Future Design Considerations

 If the data was increased by 100x.
 Using Spark for data processing or AWS EMR distributed data cluster is needed.
 Also for inserting I would use dsbulk.